mdn/content/files/en-us/web/progressive_web_apps/tutorials/intro/index.md

 - [Session storage](/en-US/docs/Web/Progressive_web_apps/Tutorials/Intro/Storage)
   - : Will take a look at service workers and session storage, using JavaScript to enhance the PWA.
 -->

 To complete this tutorial, it is helpful to have a basic level of understanding of HTML, CSS, and JavaScript.
-The tutorial provides instructions on creating the manifest file and initiating the service worker.
-The tutorial will cover checking for internet access, defining both an online and offline experience.
+The tutorial provides instructions on creating the manifest file and initiating the service worker, as well as setting up a local development environment so you can view your progress. <!--The tutorial will cover checking for internet access, defining both an online and offline experience.-->

 While a secure connection is a requirement, there are no software requirements for creating a PWA other than any text editor to code the PWA and a browser to view it.

-You can try the [live period tracker](https://mdn.github.io/pwa-examples/intro/) and view the [period tracker source code](https://github.com/mdn/pwa-examples/tree/master/intro) on GitHub.
+You can try the [live period tracker](https://mdn.github.io/pwa-examples/cycletracker/) and view the [period tracker source code](https://github.com/mdn/pwa-examples/tree/master/cycletracker) on GitHub.

 {{NextMenu("Web/Progressive_web_apps/Tutorials/Intro/HTML_and_CSS")}}